 The kind that would keep BOE Governor Mark Carney in painkillers for the whole day.
 After all, even though a weak currency would boost the U.K.’s exports, I doubt that the BOE would want to have one in the context of market fear and uncertainty.

 The pound fell to as low as 1.1485 against the dollar, a low not seen since March 1985.
 That’s three DECADES, people!
 EUR/GBP also hit a seven-year high of .9359 before settling back to sub .9000 levels, while GBP/JPY also fell by 226 pips from its open price before seeing some buyers.
 Oh, and have I mentioned that all these drops happened in 2-3 minutes?

 The uncertainty over the crash spooked Asian equities traders and gave them more reason to take profits ahead of today’s NFP release.
 Nikkei was down by 0.23%, Australia’s ASX closed 0.29% lower, and Hang Seng ended the day 0.42% in the red.

 What can we learn from the event?

 The good thing about Black Swan events like these is that there’s always something new to learn.
-First, we are reminded that trading during the early Asian session has illiquid pockets that exposes us to volatile price action.
+First, we are reminded that trading during the early Asian session has illiquid pockets that expose us to volatile price action.

-Next, we have to accept that the presence of algos will likely make volatile price actions like these a commonplace in the forex scene.
+Next, we have to accept that the presence of algos will likely make volatile price actions like these commonplace in the forex scene.
 All the more reason to place stop losses in your trades, don’t you think?